Techcyte/devkit/docs/guides/container-hosting-service/index.md

 ## V. Conclusion

 In a few steps we've uploaded a Docker image, created a runnable container type, defined a case algorithm to use the container, and run an AI task on an uploaded scan.
-The External Container Service is in active development so new features will be added over time.
+The Container Hosting Service is in active development so new features will be added over time.
 Images may not be up to date.